-Fire Alarm Monitoring Done On Site Partial 1 Sprinkler System Full 2 Sprinkler System 6 Smoke Detection Fire Extinguisher Devices Evacuation Plans/ Placards Number of Evacuation (fire) drills each calendar year
+FACILITY Fire Alarm Monitoring Done On Site Partial1 Sprinkler System Full Sprinkler System Smoke Detection Fire Extinguisher Devices Evacuation Plans/ Placards Number of Evacuation (fire) drills each calendar year

-East Julia Martin 101-111 NO NO NO YES YES NO 1
+East Julia Martin 101-111 NO NO NO YES YES NO 3

-Gallatin Hall YES N/A YES YES YES NO 2
+Gallatin Hall YES N/A YES YES YES NO 3

-Hannon Hall YES N/A YES YES YES NO 2
+Hannon Hall YES N/A YES YES YES NO 4

-Hapner Hall YES N/A YES YES YES NO 2
+Hapner Hall YES N/A YES YES YES NO 3

-Hedges Hall (North) YES N/A YES YES YES NO 2
+Hedges Hall (North) YES N/A YES YES YES NO 3

-Hedges Hall (South) YES N/A YES YES YES NO 2
+Hedges Hall (South) YES N/A YES YES YES NO 3

-Hyalite YES N/A YES YES YES NO 2
+Hyalite YES N/A YES YES YES NO 3

-Jefferson Hall YES N/A YES YES YES NO 2
+Jefferson Hall YES N/A YES YES YES NO 3

-Johnstone Hall YES N/A YES YES YES NO 2
+Johnstone Hall YES N/A YES YES YES NO 3

-Langford Hall YES N/A YES YES YES NO 2
+Langford Hall YES N/A YES YES YES NO 3

-Madison Hall YES N/A YES YES YES NO 2
+Madison Hall YES N/A YES YES YES NO 3

 Miller Dining YES N/A YES YES YES NO 0

-Quads A-F YES N/A YES YES YES NO 2
+Quads A-F YES N/A YES YES YES NO 3

-Roskie Hall YES N/A YES YES YES NO 2
+Roskie Hall YES N/A YES YES YES NO 3

-West Julia Martin 112-115 NO NO NO YES YES NO 1
+West Julia Martin 112-119 NO NO NO YES YES NO 3

-Yellowstone Hall YES N/A YES YES YES NO 2
+Yellowstone Hall YES N/A YES YES YES NO 3

-FAMILY & GRADU ATE HOUSI NG
+UNIVERSITY STU DENT APAR TMENTS (I Formerly kr nown as Fa mily & Gradu ate Student Housing)

-Branegan Court NO NO NO YES YES NO 0
+Branegan Court NO NO NO YES YES NO 4

-Grant Chamberlain NO NO NO YES YES NO 0
+Grant Chamberlain NO NO NO YES YES NO 4

-McIntosh Court NO N/A YES YES YES NO 0
+McIntosh Court NO N/A YES YES YES NO 1

-Nelson Story Tower YES N/A YES YES YES NO 0
+Nelson Story Tower YES N/A YES YES YES NO 4

-Paisley Court NO NO NO YES YES NO 0
+Paisley Court NO NO NO YES YES NO 4

-Peter Koch Tower YES N/A YES YES YES NO 0
+Peter Koch Tower YES N/A YES YES YES NO 4

-South Street Resi- dence NO NO NO YES YES NO 0

 West Side Houses NO NO NO YES YES NO 0

-West Julia Martin 116-119 NO NO NO YES YES NO 0

-1Partial Sprinkler System is defined as having sprinklers in the common areas only.
+[1] Partial Sprinkler System is defined as having sprinklers in the common areas only.

-2Full Sprinkler system is defined as having sprinklers in both the common areas and individual rooms.
+[2] Full Sprinkler system is defined as having sprinklers in both the common areas and individual rooms.

-FIRE SAFETY REPORT LOG 2019/2020/2021
+FIRE SAFETY REPORT LOG 2023/2022/2021

-The MSU Fire Log includes the date, time, and location of fire reports and the nature of the fire for the past three years in on-campus living units.
-The MSU Fire Log is accessible online and hard copies are available at the University Student Housing Office during normal business hours.
+The MSU Fire Log, located online at www.montana.edu/housing/halls/firelog.html, includes the date, time, and location of fire reports and the nature of the fire for the past three years in on-campus living units.
+The University Student Housing Office has MSU Fire Log hard copies available during normal business hours.

-The following table indicates the fire statistics from each on-campus housing facility during the last three years.
+The following tables indicate the fire statistics from each on-campus housing facility during the last three years.